-We will pray for grandfather, she said,
+We will pray for grandfather,

 in the hope that he will develop a sense of humour.